-Only non-profit organisations from Austria, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, France, Germany, Hungary, Ireland, Italy, Kazakhstan, Macedonia, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Spain, Switzerland, Ukraine and United Kingdom are eligible to apply for the Meet and Code grant.
-All submitted digital and coding event ideas should be planned within the framework of the EU Code Week (06 to 21 October 2018) guidelines, should address children and youth ages 8 to 24, and must be free for participants.
-More details in section ‘Funding Criteria for Selecting Submitted Project Ideasâ€™.
+Only charitable non-profit organizations from the following countries are eligible to apply for the Meet and Code grant: Austria, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, France, Germany, Hungary, Italy, Kazakhstan, Moldova, Poland, Romania, Serbia, Slovakia, Slovenia, Spain, Switzerland, the United Kingdom and Ukraine.
+All submitted digital and coding event ideas should take place within the timeframe of September 1st till October 31st, 2022, and aligned with the EU Code Week.
+The events should address children and youth between the ages of 8 to 24, and must be free for participants.
+More details in section Funding Criteria for Selecting Submitted Project Ideasâ€™.

-Each approved and sponsored event idea will be automatically published on the website www.meet-and-code.org and visible for all users.
+By submitting an idea the applicant agrees that each approved and sponsored event idea will be automatically published on the website www.meet-and-code.org and visible for all users.

-Every event idea approved for funding receives 500 € to get it off the ground.
-Haus des Stiftens gGmbH reserves the right to increase or reduce the amount of SAP Funding in individual cases.
+Every approved event receives funding of up to 500 euro ‚ as start-up support.
+Haus des Stiftens Unternehmen & Non-Profits gGmbH reserves the right to increase or reduce the amount of funding in individual cases.

 The following event ideas are excluded from funding:

-Donation confirmations must be prepared by the funded non-profit organisation within 14 days of the eventÂ´s completion.
-The reporting survey must be completed by the funded non-profit organisations within 48 hours after the event has ended.
+Donation confirmations must be provided by the funded non-profit organization within 14 days of the eventÂ´s completion.
+The reporting survey must be completed by the funded non-profit organizations within 48 hours after the event has ended.

-In order to strengthen the idea of Meet and Code, the organisations are obliged to use the Meet and Code logo in their public relations activities related to sponsored events.
+In order to strengthen the idea of Meet and Code, the organizations are obliged to use the Meet and Code logo in their public relations activities related to sponsored events.
 The correct use of the logo is explained in the style guide.
 The use of the logo must be documented by email to firstname.lastname@example.org

-The non-profit organisation submitting the event idea is responsible for running the project.
+The non-profit organization submitting their event idea is responsible for running the project.
 The partners of the initiative in no way assume responsibility and liability with regard to the project or its implementation.
 The partners in the initiative are not liable for damage, losses, injuries or non-performance suffered by participants, third parties or legal entities due to a registration or implementation of a project.
 Neither are the partners in the initiative liable for legal obligations on participants in or due to performance of the project, regardless of whether the obligations are linked to funding resources or not.

 Partners in the initiative are not liable for damage to computers in connection with or due to participation or the downloading of material in connection with the Meet and Code initiative.